Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/docs/Project_Proposal.md

 **Justification:**
 The BrainChip Akida processor is a hardware environment optimized for spiking neural networks.
 Its neuromorphic architecture allows inference that is energy-efficient specifically for tasks in on-chip learning.
-Because of its optimized architecture, the BrainChip Akida seems the ideal platform to benchmark traditional convolutional neural networks (CNNs) against spiking neural networks (SNNs) on the same hardware for a fair comparison of accuracy while also considering other metrics like latency and power draw.
+Because of its optimized architecture, the BrainChip Akida can natively run SNNs which enables optimized performance.
+We will compare this with the same CNN running on a CPU.

 ---